electric-sql/electric/docs/integrations/deployment/fly.md

 ## Deploying Electric

-As a quick example, let's create a new Fly app to run Electric and connect it to a third-party database.
+As a quick example, let's create a new Fly app to run Electric and connect it to a third-party database such as [Supabase](./supabase.md).

 ### Postgres with logical replication